sonalireddy07/alloy-integration-assignment/README.md

   3. Processing the API response and presenting an appropriate message

   For collecting input, I considered two approaches: hardcoding versus accepting user input via the console.
-While hardcoding would’ve been faster, I opted for console input to make the script more dynamic and usable.
+While hardcoding would’ve been faster, I opted for console input to make the script more dynamic and interactive.
 This choice meant adding validation logic to guide the user and ensure required fields were properly formatted.

   A key question I kept in mind while designing the input flow was: How should this behave for both the user and the system?
 For instance, the Date of Birth must follow the ISO-8601 format (YYYY-MM-DD).
 If the user enters an invalid format, the script should prompt them to try again until it’s valid.
 This ensures clean data before sending it to Alloy.